 who embraces the Lotus Sutra will realize that hell is itself the Land of Tranquil Light.

-fall into hell if one turns against the Lotus Sutra.
-These are not my own words; they were proclaimed by Shakyamuni Buddha
+into hell if one turns against the Lotus Sutra.
+These are not my own words; they were proclaimed by Shakyamuni Buddha and

 the provisional teachings is to be like a man scorched by fire who enters deeper and deeper into the flames, or like a drowning

 man sinking to the bottom of the deep waters.
 Not to embrace the Lotus Sutra is like jumping into fire or water.
 Those who

 rely on such evil teachers as Honen, Kobo and other slanderers of the Lotus Sutra and believe in the Amida or Dainichi Sutra

 are falling farther and farther into the fire or sinking deeper and deeper toward the bottom of the water.
 How can they possibly

 escape from agony!
 They will doubtless fall into the fiery pits-into the hell of repeated rebirth for torture, the hell of